TEN-framework/portal/content/docs/ten_agent_examples/tutorials/how_does_interrupt_work.md

 ---
-title: How does interrupt work in TEN-Agent
+title: How does Interruption Work
 ---

 ## Overview